raffaele-forte/climber/README.md

-climber
+Climber
 =======

-Auditing tool to check local system misconfigurations that may allow attackers to escalate privileges.
+Auditing tool to check system misconfigurations that may allow attackers to escalate privileges.

 Dependencies